The Creatives Note

 I enjoy bringing things to life.
 I love the ability to be able to create something.
 It feels like playing god.
 It is so fulfilling.

-I also love seeing my work in public and seeing people’s reaction to it.
+I also love seeing my work in public and seeing people’s reactions to it.

 Related interview